detrout/woldlab-rna-seq/docs/installation.rst

 Installation
 ============

-I tested these instructions with Debian Stretch 9.8, but it should work similiarly with Ubuntu 16.x or 18.x.
+I tested these instructions with Debian 11 (Bullseye), but it should work similiarly with recent versions of Ubuntu as well.

 Assuming you don't have a Linux system available, first install the base system according to the vendor's instructions.